Marina S. Grabchuk's Details

 Marina is all about results.
 There is no such thing as "good enough" in her practice.
 She is a firm believer in the "no room for error" approach when it comes to immigration law.
 Being overly meticulous helps her prepare thorough applications and find quick creative and effective solutions to the most complex immigration cases.
 Marina serves her clients with exceptional care and provides them with the individualized attention, as she understands the high stakes and urgency of each case.

 Marina helps multinational corporations, small and medium-size companies, hospitals, and universities successfully navigate the immigration process of sponsoring foreign national employees by providing practical guidance each step of the way.
-Her practice is focused on assisting with employment-based non-immigrant and immigrant visa matters, including H-1B, L-1, TN, 0-1, PERM and I-140, EB-1 petitions, and J-1 Visa Waiver applications.
+Her practice is focused on assisting with employment-based non-immigrant and immigrant visa matters, including H-1B, L-1, TN, O-1, PERM and I-140, EB-1 petitions, and J-1 Visa Waiver applications.
 Marina partners with in-house counsel, human resources personnel, and recruiters in securing and retaining foreign national talent and problem solving to meet business objectives.

 Marina also handles applications for Adjustment of Status and Naturalization and family-based I-130 petitions and has successfully appealed decisions to the Administrative Appeals Office (AAO).

-Marina provides counsel to employers on workplace compliance and enforcement issues, including Form I-9 compliance assessment and risk management, I-9 and E-verify training, internal I-9 audits, and customized compliance program and policy development for processes, procedures, best practices, and compliance document retention systems.
+Marina provides counsel to employers on worksite compliance and enforcement issues, including Form I-9 compliance assessment and risk management, I-9 and E-verify training, internal I-9 audits, and customized compliance program and policy development for processes, procedures, best practices, and compliance document retention systems.
 Marina also represents employers in immigration-related agency audits and investigations, I-9 inspections, and site visits.
 She helps companies successfully mitigate fines and penalties for non-compliance and I-9 violations.